-Serves as a project manager on major complex systems programming and/or implementation projects impacting multiple business areas within the health plan.
+Serves as a project manager on Medicare Advantage related compliance projects and audits requiring coordination with the Centers for Medicare and Medicaid Services (CMS) regulatory entities and multiple business areas within the health plan.

-Oversees assigned projects including monitoring project and budgetary performance and compliance with applicable specifications, rules, regulations and laws related to business, managed care and clinical applications, preparation of initial and final systems design and documentation necessary for delivery to customer, systems, and programming; ensures quality and timeliness of work performed and final products.
+Oversees assigned projects including monitoring project performance and compliance with applicable specifications, rules, regulations and laws related to business, managed care, regulatory entities including preparation of documentation necessary for delivery to business areas, regulatory entities and business area leadership.

-Performs quality assurance functions, which include validating the quality of hardware and software applications, developing test plans and strategies, conducting detailed research and analysis on software and hardware applications, and providing recommendations for application improvements.
+Performs quality assurance functions during projects which include validating work effort and data, developing test plans and strategies, conducting detailed research and analysis.

 Oversees projects to develop and implement large or complex projects affecting business processes over multiple interfacing areas within the health plan.

-Establishes schedules and methods for achieving project goals and objectives, and reviews work products make corrections and coordinates staff training and development efforts.
+Establishes schedules and methods for achieving project goals and objectives; and reviews work products, makes corrections and coordinates staff training and development efforts.

-Bachelor's degree in a Business related field required.
+Bachelor's degree in Information Management or Business a related field required.

 Must have two to four years previous experience working on information technology or business project teams and in obtaining customer requirements and other analysis activities.